 The survey was published in November 2018 and was commissioned by Fashion Revolution, a global sustainability movement dedicated to "change the way our clothes are sourced, produced and purchased".
 The survey was carried out amongst 5,000 respondents of the biggest European fashion market in Germany, the UK, Italy, France and Spain.

-According to the survey the majority of people think it is important for fashion brands to reduce their long-term impact on the world by addressing global poverty (84%), climate change (85%), environmental protection (88%) and gender inequality (77%).
-Only 30% found it important that clothing was been produced without harming animals.
+According to the survey, the majority of people think it is important for fashion brands to reduce their long-term impact on the world by addressing global poverty (84%), climate change (85%), environmental protection (88%) and gender inequality (77%).
+Only 30% found it important that clothing has been produced without harming animals.